miayam/responsive/README.md

 export default useViewport;
 ```

 How about bundle size?
 Is it any good?
 We can code-split those two seperated layouts altogether.
 Browser waits for `window`'s `resize` event listener to take place.
 After `width` emitted, our app will decide which chunks (mobile or desktop) should be fetched and rendered on the screen.
+It only fetches chunks that it needs for certain screen size.
+As little chunks as possible.

 Here's the code sample: